Python

 Currently, most of my development is done on Linux or/and Windows.

 Version control is Git.
-In the past I have used Mercurial, Subversion, CVS.
+In the past, I have used Mercurial, Subversion, and CVS.

-Most of my scripting, these days, is in Python and sometimes in Ant.
-And the main reason for this is that Python and Ant scripts can be executed on Linux and Windows.
+These days, most of my scripting is in Python and sometimes in Ant.
+The main reason for this is that Python and Ant scripts can be executed on Linux and Windows.
 I have also used Perl and Groovy.
-I use the system shell when I have to, portability has its limitations and sometimes you just need to use the system shell.
-On several projects I was responsible for setting up and managing development environment.
+I use the system shell when I have to; portability has its limitations, and sometimes, you just need to use the system shell.
+On several projects, I was responsible for setting up and managing the development environment.

 View comments.